praveenkrishna0512/ca4-user-guide/docs/UserGuide.md

 through the keyboard***.
 Thus, we reduce the amount of time spent switching between the keyboard and mouse while you perform your duties.

-Furthermore, Docedex also comes with a nice visual feedback for our users.
+Furthermore, Docedex also comes with nice visual feedback for our users.
 Find out more about **our user interface [here](#navigating-the-graphical-user-interface-gui)**.

 ## Table of Contents